DerZade/BackpackOnChest/README.md

 - Support for partially full magazines
 - Full multiplayer compatibility (incl.
 JIP)
 - Zeus compatibility
-- Players are forced to walk when carrying a chestpack
+- Forces the player to walk while having a backpack on the chest

 ## Download